se-edu/se-book/errorHandling/defensiveProgramming/referentialIntegrity/q-essay-minesweeper.md

 }
 ```

 Note that the above code stops the system when the multiplicity is violated.
-Alternatively, we can throw an exception and let the caller handle the situation.
+Alternatively, you can throw an exception and let the caller handle the situation.

 </div>
 </question>